 Finance course you will study the compulsory modules listed below and then

 choose from a range of elective modules.
 You then complete a research project.
-You
+View the course structure here:

 Techniques for Finance: This will help you acquire the essential skills to study finance in

 depth.
 You will study areas of mathematics, statistics and the interpretation